Table of Contents:

 Home Care for Nausea in Cats

-Follow up with your veterinarian for re-examinations of your cat as recommended and administer any prescribed medications.
-If your cat experiences an inadequate response to prior measures, a further workup may be necessary to determine the underlying cause of the nausea.
+Follow up with your veterinarian for re-examination of your cat as recommended and administer any prescribed medications.
+If your cat experiences an inadequate response to prior measures, further workup may be necessary to determine the underlying cause of the nausea.

 Additional home care recommendations for cat nausea include:

-- Feed homemade meals of boiled rice or potatoes (as a carbohydrate source) and lean hamburger, skinless chicken, or low-fat cottage cheese (as a protein source).
+You can also feed homemade meals of boiled rice or potatoes (as a carbohydrate source) and lean hamburger, skinless chicken, or low-fat cottage cheese (as a protein source).
 Some cats will not eat the carbohydrate portion of this home cooked diet.
-If this is the case, you can offer just the protein portion of the food.
+If this is the case, you can just offer the protein portion.

-- IMPORTANT POINT: Only offer small bits of water or food at a time.
+IMPORTANT POINT: Only offer small amounts of water or food at a time.
 Some pets will overdrink or overeat and immediately vomit.

-- The return to regular cat food should be a gradual process over one to two days.
-If vomiting continues at any time or the onset of other symptoms is noted, call your vet promptly.
+The return to regular cat food should be a gradual process over one or two days.
+If vomiting continues at any time or the onset of other symptoms is noted, call your vet immediately.

-- Medications to reduce stomach acid may be recommended to help soothe the stomach.
-A common and safe medication frequently used at home is famotidine (Pepcid).
-For dosage and medication information, go to the Drug Library article on Pepcid.
-Other acid reducing medications include Ranitidine (Zantac) and Omeprazole (Prilosec).
+Medication to reduce stomach acid may be recommended to help soothe the stomach.
+A common and safe medication frequently used at home is famotidine (Pepcid®).
+For dosage and medication information, read our Drug Library article on Pepcid.
+Other acid-reducing medications include Ranitidine (Zantac™) and Omeprazole (Prilosec®).

-- While your cat is sick, keep your cat indoors (if he normally goes out) so you can carefully monitor his behavior, appetite, vomiting, lethargy, sleeping patterns, and litter box habits for signs of diarrhea or abnormal urinary patterns.
+While your cat is sick, keep them indoors, so you can carefully monitor their behavior, appetite, vomiting, lethargy, sleeping patterns, and litter box habits.
 Keeping your cat indoors also prevents access to food outside of their typical diet.

-- If your cat is acting sick, it may be best to keep your cat isolated from other pets to reduce anxiety and stressful situations.
+If your cat is acting sick, it may be best to keep them isolated from other pets to reduce anxiety and stressful situations.
 Create a comfortable room with a climbing tree, soft bed, litter box, food, water, and soft music to create a positive experience.
-This can also allow you to monitor their appetite, intake, and litter box habits.
+This will also allow you to monitor their appetite, intake, and litter box habits.

-Disclaimer: These tips are not intended to replace the advice and care your kitty should receive from a veterinarian.
+These tips are not intended to replace the advice and care your kitty should receive from a veterinarian.
 Call, text, or email your vet for additional advice, especially if your cat has underlying health problems, such as kidney disease or failure, diabetes, heart disease, cancer, or other gastrointestinal issues.
-Fluid therapy and other treatments may be necessary severely affected pets and those with secondary health problems.
+Fluid therapy and other treatments may be necessary for severely-affected pets and those with secondary health problems.

 Prevention of Nausea in Cats